unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 #### With the `FeedView` control

-The `FeedView` control is accustomed to work with Feeds and is tailored to the additional metadata mentioned [earlier](#what-are-feeds) that are disclosed by the Feed and respond to it automatically and efficiently.
+The `FeedView` control has been designed to work with Feeds and is tailored to the additional metadata mentioned [earlier](#what-are-feeds) that are disclosed by the Feed and respond to it automatically and efficiently.
 A `FeedView` has built-in templates that adapt the View according to the current state of the data, such as when the data request is still in progress, an error has occurred, or when the data contained no records.
 Built-in templates are included with the `FeedView` for these states, but they can all be customized.

-Here's how to utilize the `FeedView` to display the data:
+Here's how to utilize the `FeedView` to display the same data as before:

 ```xaml
 <Page